nsacyber/HIRS/docs/tools/eventlogtool/index.md

 ## Event Log Tool Services

-This tool supports the
+The Event Log Tool supports the
 [PC Client RIM Specification :fontawesome-solid-external-link:](https://trustedcomputinggroup.org/resource/tcg-pc-client-reference-integrity-manifest-specification/){:target="_blank"}, which specifies the use of the TPM Event Log as a Support RIM type.
-This tool can:
+The TPM Event Log is described in the
+<span style="white-space: nowrap;">[TCG PC Client Specific Platform Firmware Profile Specification :fontawesome-solid-external-link:](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/){:target="_blank"}.</span>
+The Event Log Tool can:

 - Parse binary TPM Event Logs and displays event data in a human-readable form
 - Extract hexidecimal events from TPM Event Logs for test pattern generation